Wired Connection Klipper Configuration

 Fill the USB ID into the Configuration

-Note: All IDs appearing in the documentation are examples.
-The actual ID for each mainboard is different.
-Please modify and fill in according to the ID you actually obtained.
+Note: All IDs appearing in the document are examples.
+The actual ID for each motherboard is different.
+Please modify and fill in based on the ID you actually obtained.

 Fill in the USB ID